gbdev/pandocs/src/Power_Up_Sequence.md

 [Different models tend to exhibit different patterns](https://twitter.com/CasualPkPlayer/status/1409752977812852736?s=19), but they are random nonetheless, even depending on factors such as the ambient teperature.
 Besides, turning the system off and on again has proven reliable enough [to carry over RAM from one game to another](https://www.youtube.com/watch?v=xayxmTLljr8), so it's not a good idea to rely on it at all.

-Emulation of uninitialized RAM is spotty: some emulators fill RAM with a constant on startup (typically $00 or $FF), some emulators fully randomize RAM, and others attempt to reproduce the patterns observed on hardware.
+Emulation of uninitialized RAM is inconsistent: some emulators fill RAM with a constant on startup (typically $00 or $FF), some emulators fully randomize RAM, and others attempt to reproduce the patterns observed on hardware.
 It is a good idea to enable your favorite emulator's "break on uninitialized RAM read" exception (and if it doesn't have one, to consider using an emulator that does).

 While technically not related to power-on, it is worth noting that external RAM in the cartridge, when present, usually contains random garbage data when first powered on.